libAtoms/QUIP/README.md

 with a particular focus on materials systems such as metals and semiconductors.

 For more details, see the [online documentation](http://libatoms.github.io/QUIP).
+There is separate [documentation for SOAP and GAP](https://libatoms.github.io/GAP).

 Long term support of the package is ensured by:
  - Noam Bernstein ([@bernstei](https://github.com/bernstei), Naval Research Laboratory)